A Month in

 opponents.
 Brown had scored in every round of the Cup and now had a total of

-half-time but from the time that Brown headed the first goal just after the
+from the time that Brown headed the first goal just after the restart from a

-restart from a centre by Kirwan, there was no doubting the result.
-The second
+centre by Kirwan, there was no doubting the result.

-came from a corner, the third was a shot from thirty yards and the fourth
+The second came from a corner, the third was a shot from thirty yards and the

-perform on the day.
-The team was hit
+day.
+The team was hit by injuries and

-by injuries and went two goals behind.
-Klinsmann scored from a penalty but
+went two goals behind.
+Klinsmann scored from a

 they had originally been banned was over but the further ramification was